lantuin/ainventory/README.md

 HOSTS file is self-explanatory.

-Output files will be written in inventory/ subdirectory
+Output files will be written in inventory/ subdirectory in different formats.

 ```